inkdropapp/docs-old/src/pages/manual/searching-notes.md

 ---
 index: 40
 category: 'usage'
-# toc: true
+toc: true
 path: '/manual/searching-notes'
 title: 'Search and filter notes'
 ---

 Inkdrop has a robust search to find the needed notes quickly.
 You can look for the content among all notes or narrow the search to a specific notebook.
 Inkdrop also supports special qualifiers for more accurate results.

-## Page overview

-This section lists topics you'll learn from the page.

-- Searching among all notes in your Inkdrop.
-- Filtering notes within a single notebook.
-- Specifal qualifiers to refine the search results.
-- Keyboard shortcuts essential for working with search.

-## Search vs. filter
+## Understand difference between searching and filtering

 First, let's define the difference between searching for and filtering notes.

 - **Searching**: Inkdrop looks for notes among all the records in the database.
 You can think of it as a global search.
 - **Filtering**: Inkdrop looks for the notes only within a specific notebook.
 You can think of it as a local search.

-## Search for notes globally
+## Search for notes across all notebooks

 The ![ui-icon](/images/icons/search.svg) icon in the search box means that Inkdrop will search for the query through all your notes.